mosomate/16motion/README.md

 # 16Motion
 Configurable, 3D printable carriage for aluminium extrusions.
 A 16Motion carriage consists of four 3D printed plates put together around the extrusion and some **cheap**, **easily sourceable** hardwares including 684 bearings, M3 and M4 screws and nuts.
 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://raw.githubusercontent.com/mosomate/16motion/main/docs/cover.png)
+Each plate has 8 attachment points to mount tools and accessories to the carriage using M3 screws and nuts.
+These 8 points split up to 2 groups: 4 **plate attachment point**s (indicated by yellow arrows) and 4 **carriage attachment point**s (indicated by violet arrows).

+**Carriage attachment points** go through at least 2 plates, therefore they give additional stuctural rigidity to the carriage.
+If you use only **plate attachment points**, it is recommended to put an M3x16 screw into a few of the **carriage attachment points** as well.
+Horizontal distance between the points is fixed at 23 mm and the vertical can be calculated with this formula: *vertical_distance = (extrusion_width + 9 mm) / 2*
 # Disclaimer
 As steel bearings are rolling on aluminium, they might leave marks and/or wear out the extrusion over time.
 For **casual** usage it's not significant, but for **regular** usage you should consider using lubrication (ex. a thin layer of lithium grease should do the job).